mjenior/bigSMALL/README.md

 --name NAME		Organism or other name for KO+expression file (default is organism)

---min MIN		minimum importance value to report

---degree DEGREE		minimum degree value to report

 --iters ITERS		iterations for random distribution subsampling

---type TYPE		Type of substrate score calculation to perform (1=Eigen Vector Scaling or 2=Normalization By Topology)

 ---------------------------------------------------------------------------